Eric-Megitt/Egna-Projekt-Annat-som-ni-vill-visa/The Behaviour Tree Structure.md

 }
 ```

-Some nodes have children these are called *Composite Nodes*.
-These evaluate their children's
+Composite nodes, the ones with children, evaluates their children to retrieve
-`NodeState` results in some way and return their own `NodeState` based on those.
+NodeState results and return a NodeState of their own based upon those.

 The *NodeStates* *Success* and *Failure* are don't have any implicit meaning but composite nodes interpret these in unique ways.
 While a returned "Running" says: "Hey, I'm performing an asynchronous task, please *evaluate* me again so that I can finish my task".
 Running also makes all of it's ancestors (parents) up to the root return *running* as well.